 The T.Y.
 Lin Prize supports specific research proposals to study an aspect of architecture with a strong engineering component.
 The prize was established to support the endeavors of students who show promise and interest in integrating structural engineering and architecture.

-Please fill out the online application form where you will submit all application materials listed below as a single pdf file.
-Please include your name and student ID number on the document.
+Please fill out the application form and submit all application materials listed below as a single PDF file.

-- A Bio-Bibliography detailing coursework and/or work/research experience (maximum of 250 words; you may include an optional CV in addition to this requirement)
+- A bio-bibliography detailing coursework and/or work/research experience (maximum of 250 words).
+You may also include an optional CV.

 - A portfolio of graduate studio work completed at CED (maximum of 4 pages).

-Please note: You may purchase non-consumable items with prize funds for your research (e.g. building a model), but those items would become the property of the College of Environmental Design upon the completion of your project.
-Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
+Please note: Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a Prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid Office attempts first to reduce loan or work aid; fellowships, grants or scholarships are only reduced as a last resort.
 Regardless of your financial aid situation, the IRS views fellowships, grants or scholarships that are not directly applied to tuition or other educational expenses as taxable income.

 During Lin’s tenure at UC Berkeley, he served as chair of the Division of Structural Engineering and Structural Mechanics and as director of the Structural Engineering Laboratory from 1960 to 1963.
 He was appointed campus-wide Professor of Arts and Science for the 1968-69 academic year to advance interdisciplinary teaching.
 And from 1969-70, Lin chaired UC Berkeley’s Board of Educational Development.